VadimKulyba/budget-collector/README.md

 ## TODO

-- Currently supports only BYN currency
 - Subcategory field is not populated
 - Support only one bank report type
+- Currently supports only BYN input currency
+- Should support currency in any register
-- Choose target currency
+- Add caching for currency rates